CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

     the website's files to the browser as a series of small chunks called data packets.
 4. The browser assembles the small chunks into a complete website and displays it to you.

+In client-server protocols, like HTTP, sessions consist of three phases:

+1. The client establishes a TCP connection (or the appropriate connection if the transport layer is not TCP).
+2. The client sends its request, and waits for the answer.
+3. The server processes the request, sending back its answer, providing a status code and appropriate data.

+**Establishing a connection:**<br />
+In client-server protocols, it is the client which establishes the connection.
+Opening a connection in HTTP means initiating a connection in the underlying transport layer, usually this is TCP.
+With TCP the default port, for an HTTP server on a computer, is port 80.
+Other ports can also be used, like 8000 or 8080.

 #### What would you use a session for?
+Http is stateless protocol, that means that it doesn't store anything on client or server side about the connection (whether we send a request or waiting for something) so normally we don't know anything about any previous requests when we do a request to a web server.
+Because HTTP is stateless, in order to associate a request to any other request, you need a way to store user data between HTTP requests.
+However, sometimes (actually quite often) we need to preserve state, that means we want to know something that happened before our current http request.
+The simplest example is the user login mechanisms of various sites.

+Cookies or URL parameters ( for ex. like http://example.com/myPage?asd=lol&boo=no ) are both suitable ways to transport data between 2 or more request.
+However they are not good in case you don't want that data to be readable/editable on client side.
+The cookies are client side storage mechanism, but what if we want to store some data about the user and we don't want the user modifying it or we want the data to be only accessible by the server?

+The solution is to store data on the server side, so it cannot be reached by the user, we can store data that can be trusted.
+Session allows you to store information specific to a user from one request to the next.
+This is implemented on top of cookies for you and signs the cookies cryptographically.
+What this means is that the user could look at the contents of your cookie but not modify it, unless they know the secret key used for signing.
+In order to use sessions you have to set a secret key.

 #### What would you use a cookie for?
+Using the Set-Cookie header field, an HTTP server can pass name/value pairs and associated metadata (called cookies) to a user agent.
+When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the Cookie header.
+So a cookie is a small piece of data sent from a website and stored on the user's computer by the user's web browser while the user is browsing.
+Since it is stored on the client side, it can be deleted or modified by the user or the user can disable the whole cookie feature in her browser.

+Cookies are supported by all browsers, can expire, but have a limitations of storing only around 4KB of data.
+Cookies are mainly used for simple data that shouldn't be trusted (since the user can tamper with it), mainly for preferences settings on a site (but cookies are used for e.g. showing you personalized ads as well).
+So cookies are stored on client side, but can be set on server side.

 ## Software Development Methodologies